 10 Tips to Create the Best Restaurant Social Media Campaigns Possible

 Here is how to use 10 content ideas that you can use straight away.
+Best restaurant social media campaigns drive engagements, leads and revenue.
 They can literally be created by any restaurant owner with as little as a smartphone.
 So, guys, there’s no more excuses for empty social media pages.

 1. Offer coupons

 Who said your social media pages had to be filled with pictures of your food or restaurant?
 There’s absolutely no reason why you can’t use your pages to drive people through your doors or to your website’s online ordering system.
 And coupons are a great way to do this.

 If you feel like you are losing out to third-party ordering platforms, coupons can also be a great way of making sure more money goes in your pocket.
 People are just looking for the cheapest deal.
 They don’t care if they order through your restaurant or a third-party, so give them the encouragement they need to use your own ordering platform.

 You should always be using high-quality images in your posts.
 That’s a given.
 But don’t be scared to mix it up with a video now and again.
 Videos are more much engaging than images and perform a lot better than photos on social media, too.

 If you don’t know what kind of video to post, think of creative ways to showcase your food.
 It could be a short video of your fresh pasta getting made or your dough getting needed.
 Or you could share a video of a customer being sung happy birthday by your team.
 This is a great way to wish someone a happy birthday and also show that you’re the perfect place for parties.

 Starbucks use video to show off their new reserve store